AnuragAnalog/namaskaram-react/README.md

 import Component from "/src/assets/data";
 ```

-In React Hooks are nothing but, normal JS functions that react gives to us with some specific use case.
+In React Hooks are nothing but, normal JS functions that React gives to us with some specific use case.

 React has a special ability that makes it easier for it to manipulate the DOM elements, that is the reason, why it is fast.